yogeshr22/FlagPicker/Readme.md

 Coverage Of work :
     Implemented the application using Spring Boot Covered the mentioned requirements
-   	Added the Logger details for Audit purposes
-  	Used collections to implement the functionality, but provided the DAO design to extend it to a database Used Mockito Framework to cover unit testing for service class
+  	Used Mockito Framework to cover unit testing for service class

  Bonus :